cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud-configuration-review.md

 ### What is covered

-An AWS Cloud Configuration Review will identify misconfigurations. **This is a review-based assessment and does not include active exploitation of vulnerabilities**.
+An AWS Cloud Configuration Review will identify misconfigurations. **This assessment is focused on reviewing and evaluating potential vulnerabilities without engaging in active exploitation.**

 Cloud Configuration Reviews meet the Security standards based on the Center for Internet Security (CIS) Benchmarks.